gtopsis/PAGNI-health-exams-aggregator/README.md

 `PAGNI-medical-tests-aggregator` app:

 1. parses multiple blood tests files (PDF format) with a specified format defined from the hospital PAGNI
-2. groups extracted health data by specified health terms (i.e. HCT, HCMC)
+2. groups extracted health data by specified medical tests (i.e. HCT, HCMC)
-3. visualizes using usable charts the progress of each health term across time
+3. visualizes using usable charts the progress of each medical test across time

+## Terminology

+- Medical report: A file which contains many medical tests and their corresponding results.
+- Medical test: an example is C-reactive protein (CRP) test.
+- Medical Test result: an example is the result 0.75 mg/L for test CRP.

 ## Technologies